-We thank you for your interest in The Aleph Review and are eagerly awaiting your creative contributions.
-A few rules to make life easier for everyone!
+We thank you for your interest in The Aleph Review.

-The Aleph Review publishes fresh, unpublished work—aside from its archival section, which documents and features work by writers who are no longer alive.
-In this spirit, please ensure that you send us original work that has not appeared in other publications.
+The Aleph Review publishes fresh, unpublished work.
+In this spirit, please ensure that you send us original work that has not appeared in other publications, print or digital.

-Along with your submissions, please attach a brief biography of a maximum of 100 words and a high-resolution digital colour photograph of the author for inclusion in the publication.
-The image resolution should be at least 300 dpi.
+Along with your submissions, please attach a brief biography of a maximum of 50 words and a high-resolution digital colour author photograph.
 Your full name (please ensure correct spelling!) should be added as a byline to your work, in the biography and in the image filename.
-Revisions to the bio after submission will not be entertained, other than essential updates, e.g., new awards, nominations, publications, etc.
+Revisions to the bio after submission will not be entertained.
+Your submission email must have the following attachments: work with by-line and genre on top, the bio (50 words) and the photo of the contributor, preferably in colour.
+Incomplete contributions will not be entertained.

 All submissions are to be sent in Microsoft® Word format using 12-point Times New Roman font.
 Please use double quotes for dialogue or speech and do not indent paragraphs.
 The Aleph Review uses UK spellings, so if you send your document with US English spellings, please note they will be changed.
 Any stylistic formatting, i.e., lower case used throughout or lack of punctuation, should be made clear.
+Label your files as: Full Name_Prose/Poetry_Title of Work.
 Submissions in any other format will not be entertained or acknowledged.

-Please double check that any direct quotations/excerpts included exactly match the original writing/speech and any sources cited/footnoted are complete and accurate (including author/editor/publishers’ names, year and place of publication, etc.)
+Please double check that any direct quotations/excerpts included exactly match the original writing/speech and any sources cited/footnoted are complete and accurate (including author/editor/publishers’ names, year and place of publication, etc.).
+Kindly double check all publication names in your bios as well.

 Please take care to submit your final work.
 The editors will not entertain any subsequent additions or ameliorations to the text.